lab1092/blender-manual_ja/manual/sequencer/usage.rst

 you load up your strips, create strips of special transition effects, and then animate out your sequence by selecting "Do Sequence" and clicking the Anim button.
-You can use the Add menu in the header, or hover your mouse cursor over the Sequence workspace and press :kbd:`shift-A`.
+You can use the Add menu in the header, or hover your mouse cursor over the Sequence workspace and press :kbd:`Shift-A`.

 .. note:: Clips can be Huge